Treatment Center Setting

 WHAT STAFF SAY

-Linda, an employee here, indicated that she had no concerns about the quality of care here: “All clients say they may have been to a different rehab but this is the best one they have been to.”
+L.F., an employee at this facility, indicated that she had no concerns about the quality of care: “All clients say they may have been to a different rehab but this is the best one they have been to.”
+She awarded five- out of five-star ratings for the experience of the addiction staff and the overall quality of care.

 User ReviewsReview this Center